brunomaga/brunomaga.github.io/_posts/2023-09-02-GPTlite-Megatron-LM-model-parallelism.md

 ```

-## Detour: model parallelism on Convolutional Neural Nets
+## Detour: tensor parallelism on Convolutional Neural Nets

 The whole point of Megatron-LM was to reduce the ammount of high volume communication steps due to the high volume of data involved per step.
-However, it is relevant to mention that model parallelism has some use cases where it can be efficient and of low volume communication.
+However, it is relevant to mention that tensor parallelism has some use cases where it can be efficient and of low volume communication.
 An example is on the parallelism of [Convolutional Neural Networks]({{ site.baseurl }}{% post_url 2018-03-27-Deep-Neural-Networks %}).
 In practice, due to the kernel operator in CNNs (that has a short spatial span), the amount of activations to be communicated is limited to the ones ones that neighboring activations need.
 This method has been detailed by [Dryden et al. (Improving Strong-Scaling of CNN Training by Exploiting Finer-Grained Parallelism, Proc.
 IPDPS 2019)](https://arxiv.org/pdf/1903.06681.pdf).
 The functioning is illustrated in the picture below and is as follows:
 1. Input data and activations are split across the height and width dimensions among processors;
 2. For a given convolutional layer, the convolution can be computed in independently be each processor, with the exception of the activation in the split boundaries.
 These activations (the *halo region* in purple in the picture blow) will need to be communicated at every forward/step.